garfix/nli-go/doc/what-have-i-learned.md

 "Jack's brother" may not be bound to an actual ID.
 In that case, it is only represented by its dialog variable.

 Lesson: use entity groups in your examples as soon as you can.
 Don't start by assuming that an entity is always a single person.

+## Dialog entities

+The dialog representation itself is a small database that consists of the entities that are used in the dialog.